 Vasovagal syncope is the most common cause of syncope .
 Vasovagal syncope may be suggested or diagnosed by a specific history with well-known triggers, but a classic history is not required.
 Acute vasovagal reactions leading to syncope or presyncope are common also in a number of stressful settings, such as blood donation.
 The diagnosis can also be suggested by exclusion of other causes of syncope and by a characteristic response to upright tilt table testing during which the patient may become syncopal.
 In these cases, the syncope is due to hypotension that may be caused by severe bradycardia, vascular dilation (vasodepressor effect), or both.
 (See "Blood donor screening: Procedures and processes to enhance safety for the blood recipient and the blood donor", section on 'Vasovagal syncope'.)

 The treatment of patients with vasovagal syncope and situational syncope will be reviewed here.
 Discussions of the clinical presentation and diagnostic evaluation of patients with reflex syncope, as well as the pathogenesis, etiology, evaluation and management of syncope in general, are discussed separately.
-(See "Pathogenesis and etiology of syncope" and "Syncope in adults: Clinical manifestations and diagnostic evaluation" and "Syncope in adults: Management".)
+(See "Syncope in adults: Epidemiology, pathogenesis, and etiologies" and "Syncope in adults: Clinical manifestations and diagnostic evaluation" and "Syncope in adults: Management".)

 GENERAL APPROACH TO TREATMENT